appstract/laravel-opcache/README.md

 This package contains some useful Artisan commands to work with PHP OPcache.

-#### If you want to learn more about OPcache and what it can dor for your Laravel app, you can read [this article](https://medium.com/appstract/make-your-laravel-app-fly-with-php-opcache-9948db2a5f93#.bjrpj4h1c) on Medium.
+#### If you want to learn more about OPcache and what it can do for your Laravel app, you can read [this article](https://medium.com/appstract/make-your-laravel-app-fly-with-php-opcache-9948db2a5f93#.bjrpj4h1c) on Medium.

 ## Installation